 New Hampshire must pursue smart energy policies that both protect our environment and lower costs for Granite State families and businesses.
 That’s why I have taken the following steps:

-As a member of the Veterans’ Affairs Committee and daughter and daughter-in-law of WWII veterans, I am proud to advocate for the courageous veterans, service members, and military families who have sacrificed so much for our country.
+As a member of the Veterans’ Affairs Committee for my first six years in office and as the daughter and daughter-in-law of WWII veterans, I am proud to advocate for the courageous veterans, service members, and military families who have sacrificed so much for our country.
 We have a fundamental responsibility to strengthen health care benefits, cut bureaucratic red tape, expand job opportunities, and properly honor the dedicated men and women who have worn the uniform of the United States.

 Granite Staters don’t expect Members of Congress to agree on everything, but they do expect us to work together and put solving problems ahead of partisanship.
 At a time when we face major obstacles in New Hampshire and as a country, we must bring people together to find common sense solutions.
 While both parties have real differences and will disagree on some issues, Congress owes it to the American people to work together on the things we can agree on.

 For decades, Medicare and Social Security have been economic pillars in supporting our middle class seniors.
 Granite State seniors have worked hard their entire lives as they raised their families, strengthened our country, and paid into these vital programs.

 I firmly believe that government governs the best when it does so within its means.
 We must make fiscally responsible decisions so we can continue to afford critical investments in our future.
 By cutting wasteful spending, streamlining duplicative programs, and finding inefficiencies throughout government, we can reduce the deficit in a balanced way that protects priorities such as education, research, and health care.